WIAA BOYS BASKETBALL: Indian Trail begins revenge tour with pulvering performance, hosts regional final tonight at Indian Trail High School

 Indian Trail was able to be very efficient on offense and racked up a 53-24 lead at halftime, with MJ Stackhouse, Jackson Wilhelmson, and senior Kaden Johnson all reaching double figures in scoring.

-In the beginning of the second half, Indian Trail was able to give their starters about 5-6 minutes more of work before it truly became a bench game with a running clock.
+Indian Trail was able to give their starters about five more minutes of work before it turned into a running-clock contest with bench players.

-Jackson Wilhelmson led the Hawks with 20 points, with MJ Stackhouse at 18.
+Jackson Wilhelmson led the Hawks with 20 points, and Stackhouse added 18.
 Kaden Johnson also contributed 16 points for Indian Trail.

-“That is a good thing, it means you're sharing the basketball, knocking down the basketball, and taking the right shots.”
+“That is a good thing, it means you're sharing the basketball, knocking down the basketball, and taking the right shots," VanDyke said.

 With any deep tournament run, sometimes you have to find an unlikely source to score some points or add meaningful minutes, and Van Dyke is confident that it could literally be anybody off the bench.